House committee says Trump privilege claim should be tossed

-In a filing Thursday with the court, lawyers for the committee argued that it is within its jurisdiction to seek the information.
+In a filing with the court Thursday, lawyers for the committee argued that it is within its jurisdiction to seek the information.

 The nine-member congressional committee is investigating not just Trump’s conduct on Jan.
 6 — when he told a rally crowd to “fight like hell” shortly before rioters overran law enforcement officers — but also his efforts in the months before to challenge election results or obstruct a peaceful transfer of power.